hhow09/hhow09.github.io/content/blog/distributed-id-generation.md

 - id is unique across different node and process
 - counter ensure the uniqueness on same process of same node

+#### Security Concern
+- since the structure of id, the entropy of id is quite small, which means [easy to predict](https://github.com/andresriancho/mongo-objectid-predict).
+- It is dangerous through [IDOR](https://owasp.org/www-project-web-security-testing-guide/latest/4-Web_Application_Security_Testing/05-Authorization_Testing/04-Testing_for_Insecure_Direct_Object_References)

 #### Snowflake ID [[6]](#reference)

 - timestamp: Epoch in milliseconds precision